Julznyc12/AI-Capstone-Threat-Intelligence-Feed/prompt-logs/prompt-log-jesus-alvarez.md

 **What I learned:**
 I learned that AI-assisted audits are useful for organizing integration testing and identifying operational risks, but human validation is still necessary to ensure technical accuracy.

+---

+## [2026-05-20] - n8n Error Handling Logic

+**Context:**
+I was improving Component 1 of the Threat Intelligence Feed Dashboard by adding error handling and validation logic to the n8n ingestion workflow.
+The goal was to prevent malformed or incomplete records from entering the main AI pipeline.

+**Prompt:**
+> Help me create an IF node in n8n that validates whether records contain required fields like title, source, url, and raw_summary before entering Airtable.

+**Result:**
+The AI helped design an IF node after the Merge node that validates required fields using “is not empty” conditions.
+Invalid records are automatically routed into a separate Airtable error-handling node.

+**Evaluation:**
+The solution worked correctly and allowed the workflow to separate valid records from malformed records automatically.
+The validation logic improved reliability and demonstrated edge-case handling for Checkpoint 2.

+**What I changed:**
+I added validation conditions for:
+- title
+- source
+- url
+- raw_summary

+I also added an Airtable error logging node that creates records with:
+- Error Reason
+- Current Status = Error

+**What I learned:**
+I learned how to implement validation-based branching in n8n workflows and how error handling can improve automation stability in AI pipelines.

+---

+## [2026-05-20] - Generating Error Test Records

+**Context:**
+I needed to test whether the new error handling branch correctly detected malformed data and routed failed records into Airtable error logs.

+**Prompt:**
+> Help me generate a bad test record that will fail the IF node validation and trigger the error handling path.

+**Result:**
+The AI suggested intentionally leaving the `raw_summary` field blank inside one normalized feed record to simulate malformed data.

+**Evaluation:**
+The test worked successfully.
+The IF node routed the invalid record into the false branch, and Airtable created an error record with an error message and Error status.

+**What I changed:**
+I temporarily modified one normalized record so:
+- raw_summary = ""

+This triggered the error handling workflow during execution.

+**What I learned:**
+I learned how to test edge-case behavior and validate that malformed records are safely handled instead of entering the production pipeline.